They Liked You Better When You Were Dead: Reception

 highly favourable, awarding four stars.
 They wrote, "At a time when post-hardcore's torch seems to have been almost completely passed to succeeding generations of screamo bands, Fightstar stand firmly enough on the mother country of their genre to do well by the legacy of groups such as Fugazi and Helmet.
 Vocalists Al Westaway and Charlie Simpson utilize a distinct sound that reaches total catharsis.

 Train-like guitar work also adds strength to the record, creating drama and tension in the key moments.

 The driving force behind most of the songs, however, is the rhythm section.
 The tight bass lines and tighter drumming are what lead each track through its arc, shirking convention when things start to get clichéd".

 American music website Aversion awarded the album four stars in their review.
 They commented; "Few can really channel an obsession with a celebrity into something truly productive – bedroom shrines and mashed potato monuments are just creepy.
 But four North Londoners known as Fightstar have done just that with their infatuation with Fight Club author, Chuck Palahniuk.
 Through passionate musicianship that's equal parts serenading melody and jarring punch, these blokes unleash a welcome roundhouse kick to the face of overly sensitive emo rock, triggering crying fits and bloodying scarves".

 British rock publication, Kerrang!, awarded an "excellent" four K rating in their review.
 They wrote, "They Liked You Better When You Were Dead delivers.

 Articulate rage, barbed guitars and epic choruses recall the likes of Thursday or Brand New.
-'Palahniuk's Laughter' floors the listener with a mammoth-rolling riff.
+Opener 'Palahniuk's Laughter' floors the listener with a mammoth-rolling riff.
 'Speak Up' builds into walls of noise and anguished vocals.
 The six and a half minutes of 'Mono' are simply majestic, featuring barely audible swirling guitars and whispered vocals that grow into a momentous, bludgeoning roar.

-Simpson and Westaway play like they have been in the same band for years, weaving intricate soundscapes and dark passages of crushing noise.
-Stunning post-hardcore."
+Simpson and Westaway play like they have been in the same band for years, weaving intricate soundscapes and dark passages of crushing noise."